-Plivo will be moving all existing and new long code SMS terminating with Verizon to their new 10-digit long code (10DLC) A2P service.
-Unlike today's long code product, this new service has been designed specifically for commercial long code messaging.
-We believe this service will offer our customers the best possible stability and deliverability available on long codes.
+Plivo will be moving all existing and new long code SMS numbers to Verizon’s new 10-digit long code (10DLC) A2P service.
+Unlike today's long code product, this new service is designed specifically for commercial long code messaging.
+We believe this service will offer our customers the best possible stability and deliverability for your business needs.

-For this new commercial long code service, Verizon is adding a termination surcharge of $0.0025 per mobile terminated SMS message segment.
+To use this new commercial long code service, Verizon is charging a termination fee of $0.0025 per mobile terminated in the SMS message segment.
 All commercial long code Verizon traffic, regardless of provider, is being directed to this product and will be subject to this fee.
 We will pass this fee through to our customers at no markup.

 What is Verizon A2P 10DLC?

 This refers to Verizon's new "10-digit long code (10DLC)" service.
 This is an industry-first solution to explicitly allow Application-to-Peer (A2P) SMS traffic over long code phone numbers in the US.

 Yes.
 All long code messaging to Verizon is required to utilize this new service.

 What exactly will change when this service goes live?
 Does 10DLC still have carrier filtering?

 You should expect to see the improved delivery quality of SMS messages to the Verizon mobile network.
 The new Verizon 10DLC service does have filtering, but it is designed to target spam and abusive traffic and is not geared toward blocking all forms of A2P messaging as is the case with the filters currently in place with many US and Canada mobile carriers.